 Jody is survived by her four children, five grandchildren, and four great-grandchildren.
 She loved and supported her children- Alison Jager (Eric), Marilyn Hebenstreit (Jim), Dana Bartlett (Frances Rove) and Fred Bartlett.
 Jody was adored by her five grandchildren- Niles Jager (Lindsay), Paul Jager (Lynsey), Alison Hebenstreit Armistead (Hunter), Jessica Hebenstreit and Laura Hebenstreit.
 She relished time with her great-grandchildren- Tommy and Olivia Jager, Lucy Jager and Clare Armistead.

 Her entire family is eternally grateful for the phenomenal care Jody received from all her caregivers, Leona Anthony, Melinda Bird, Susie Jianas, Chasity Mwangi, Julie Rinard, Donna Robinson, Laticia Ross, Damita Jo Sterling, and Debbie Yoeman.
 They were lovingly referred to as “Jody’s girls;” and to Ed Straley, who will always be known as the person who could make Jody smile.

 Jody is preceded in passing by her parents, her two sisters, Marilyn Sinclair and Winifred Spradling, and her husband, Paul Bartlett, Jr. A memorial service will be held on Thursday, March 28 at 10:30 AM, at Village Presbyterian Church, 6641 Mission Rd, Prairie Village, KS 66208.
 In lieu of flowers the family suggests donations be made to the Lyric Opera or Village Presbyterian Church.

-To send flowers to Joan "Jody" Jenkins Bartlett's family, please visit our floral section.
+To send flowers to Joan "Jody" Jenkins Bartlett's family, please visit our floral store.